 If a job sound too good to be true, then it probably is!

-Most employers and recruiters are legitimate but you must be aware that, as in all walks of life, there are people who would seek to exploit your vulnerability or naivety.
+The majority of employers and recruiters are legitimate but you must be aware that there will also be people who would seek to exploit your vulnerability or naivety.

 For more information on how to avoid employment scams, visit http://www.safer-jobs.com/